brightmachine/scrutiny/README.md

 The installation instructions can be simplified using the following:

-    composer require "brightmachine/scrutiny=~1.0"
+    composer require "brightmachine/scrutiny=~8.0"

 ### Add the Service Provider

-Open `config/app.php` and the scrutiny service provider to :
+Open `config/app.php` and the scrutiny service provider to:

 ```php
 'providers' => [